LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Critical Death Save.md

 Rolling a natural 20 on a death saving throw will give you 1 success; and on the next turn the dc will be 10 - \[CON\]mod (taking the mod value as positive).

-Rolling a dirty 20 will decrease the DC by half your \[CON\]mod (rounded up)

-The DC decreases for both Player and Fate Death Saves
+Rolling a natural 1 on a death saving throw will give you 1 failure; and on the next turn the dc wil be 10 + \[CON\]mod (taking the mod value as positive).